EDukeChase/tsa_hw-template/README.md

 1. Go to `File > Close Project`.

 2. Go to `File > Open Project...` and select your newly names `.Rproj` file.

-#### Step 6: Customize Your New README.md

-This is the final step.
-The main `README.md` has been replaced with a generic template.

-1. Open the new `README.md` file.

-2. Fill in the placeholders like `{num}`, `2025-mm-dd`, etc.

-3. **Commit and push** this change to your repository.
-This ensures your new project is self-documenting.